 - Art in Canada

 - Critical heritage studies

 Jessica Mace, Ph.D., is the current Postdoctoral Fellow in Canadian Architecture and Landscapes in the Department of Art History at the University of Toronto.
+She is working on the Canada Constructed initiative led by Professor Christy Anderson and Professor Joseph Clarke.
 Her research explores concepts of modernity and heritage in the architecture of the nineteenth through to the mid-twentieth centuries, particularly in housing and in industrial contexts in Canada.
 Her research has been supported by le Centre interuniversitaire d’études sur les lettres, les arts et les traditions; a SSHRC Postdoctoral Fellowship; The St George's Society of Toronto; and a Joseph-Armand Bombardier Graduate Scholarship (SSHRC).

 Since 2015, she has been the Editor in Chief of the Journal of the Society for the Study of Architecture in Canada and currently serves as Secretary on the Executive Committee of the Association of Critical Heritage Studies.
 She also serves as adjunct faculty in both the Department of Urban and Tourism Studies at the Université du Québec à Montréal and the Graduate Department of Visual Art and Art History at York University.

 - Notions of Heritage, Jessica Mace and Yujie Zhu (eds.), Québec: Presses de l’Université du Québec, 2021 (in press).

 - A medieval legacy: The ongoing life of forms in the built environment.
 Essays in honour of Professor Malcolm Thurlby, Jessica Mace (ed.), Montréal: Éditions Patrimonium, 2020, 422p.